 Eighteen Spokane area high school juniors and seniors spent July discovering if a career in the energy field could be their pathway to a successful future.
-Through Avista’s inaugural Energy Pathways student career experience, the students were in classroom sessions with Avista experts from various technical and skilled trade fields.
+Through Avista’s inaugural Energy Pathways student career experience, the students were in classroom sessions with Avista experts from a range of craft, technical and professional fields.
 Then the students put their learning into practice with hands-on activities including designing, planning and performing actual utility tasks.

 On Monday, July 30th, Governor Jay Inslee visited the students.
 Governor Inslee said he hopes the students have a greater understanding of some of their educational options following high school.
 “It’s time for us to stop telling our kids that if they don’t get a four-year degree then they’re a failure,” said the Governor.